sv1jsb/pingpong-threads/README.md

 This python port uses Semaphores, RLocks and Conditions to synchronize threads.
 Also an implementation of java's CountDownLatch is used to enforce a barrier synchronization of the two threads.

 #### Pattterns
 As the original project, the python port uses the Template pattern to instantiate concrete ping and pong threads, and the Strategy pattern to provide environment specific output and control.
+The Singleton pattern is used for providing only one object for a Strategy class.

+### Use

+All code is in pingpong directory.
+The program is designed so it can be run by command prompt or be imported as a module.
+In both uses, if no arguments are given it will run with the default values.

+Run:

+    python pp.py -h

+at the toplevel directory of this repository for help on command arguments.
+The same ones are expected when imported as a module.

+### Have fun
+Clone and experiment.
+After all this is an educational project.